meet2701/cpro-iiit.github.io/web/content/tools.md

     weight: 1
 ---

 Most of our lectures/labs are self contained, with all information presented.
-However you can find more info on those or more tools for the shell which can make you productive bellow.
+However you can find more info on those or more tools for the shell bellow.
 Learning these tools would be helpful to you throughout your career as a CS engineer/scientist.

 # shell commands
 _detailed list of commands_
 we will mostly only need `ls`, `cd`, `cat`, `tar`, `nano` commands which is described in [lab0 document](https://cpro-iiit.github.io/docs/course_material/labs/0/#22-navigate-folders-edit-code-extractcreate-tar-archive-in-pingala-shell).
 If you want to learn more, see the links here.

 https://missing.csail.mit.edu/2020/course-shell/